-^{1.17 /} The River Thames is a strategic waterway at the heart of London's origin.
+1.17 / The River Thames is a strategic waterway at the heart of London's origin.
 It reflects the city's history and its worldwide position.
-The river is also one of the city's largest spaces and has itself become a tourist institutions and is also an incomparable platform from where other London landmarks can be observed.
-It therefore provides a significant opportunity to create a new destination that reconnects the buzz of the city with its water boundary, where people meet, relax and play while activating public life and contributing realm, alongside uses that promote the cultural and commercial character of the area and help activate the riverfront are therefore supported in principle
+The river is also one of the city's largest spaces and has itself become a tourist attraction.
+The North Bank is home to some of Westminster's more distinctive buildings and institutions and is also an incomparable platform from where other London landmarks can be observed.
+It therefore provides a significant opportunity to create a new destination that reconnects the buzz of the city with its water boundary, where people meet, relax and play while activating public life and contributing to the city's success.
+Improvements to the public realm, alongside uses that promote the cultural and commercial character of the area and help activate the riverfront are therefore supported in principle - to help realise this ambition.